 Today’s code editors and word processors come with a search and replace feature.
 It is helpful when you need to change a word or a group of words.
 We don’t want to throw away our written work for a minor problem or change.

 The same thing applies to our data.
 Users will curse us if we tell them to edit what needs to be renamed.
 That’s why a search and replace feature is also available to replace texts written in our databases.
 Here the REPLACE command in SQL comes in.

 The REPLACE syntax in SQL is as follows:

 Note that all parameters are required.
 The <original string> can be a string literal or a string result of an expression.
 In database tables, we usually pass a string column where we want the value to change.
 Meanwhile, <string to search> is a string within <original string> you want to search.
 Finally, you pass a <replacement string> that will replace <string to search>.
 Simple, enough, isn’t it?

 But there can be some caveats.
-This way, you can avoid replacing the wrong words.
+This way, you can find out how to avoid replacing the wrong words or how to avoid inserting duplicate records in the SQL Server.
 Or, maybe, not replacing the right words.
 Then messing up your data in the end.